Drinking

 Tarka Trail, Instow

-The Tarka Trail lined by trees under a blue sky
+The Tarka Trail lined by trees

 The 180-mile Tarka Trail is a long-distance walking and cycling route that traverses North Devon and Exmoor, following the course of an old railway line.
 The longest, traffic-free cycle route in the country, it's really popular with cyclists who make use of its wonderfully level terrain to glide past breath-taking country and coast.
 From Instow, you can follow the figure-of-eight trail north or south as far as you like, freewheeling through the glorious landscapes of North Devon.